Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/index.md

 Units
 =====
-We have 7 units of learning distributed into three main sections:
+We have planed 7 units of learning distributed into three main sections, up to now the two first are available:

 * Introduction